typeworld/typeworld/Lib/typeworld/api/README.md

 ### pdfURL

 URL of PDF file with type specimen and/or instructions for entire family.
-May be overriden on font level at [Font.pdf](#user-content-class-font-attribute-pdf).
+May be overriden on font level at [Font.pdfURL](#user-content-class-font-attribute-pdfurl).

 __Required:__ False<br />
 __Type:__ Str<br />